 Also known as the MDSA, the bill, recently re-introduced in the U.S. House of Representatives, aims to restore patients’ Seventh Amendment rights in regards to Class III medical devices—granting consumers injured by these products the right to present their experience and evidence of harm in court.

 The regulation of medical devices in the United States is a national issue, with roots at the federal level.
-Here’s why the Medical Device Problems coalition working to improve regulation and protect consumers who haven’t been properly informed of medical device risks.
+Here’s why the Medical Device Problems coalition is working to improve regulation and protect consumers who aren’t properly informed of medical device risks.